ElvenTools/elven-tools-website/src/docs/additional-functionalities-of-elven-tools.md

 ### Summary

 There will be more tools related to the PFP NFT collections handling.
 There are also planned new smart contracts, so stay tuned.
-And if you want a similar CLI tool, but more general, not specific to the NFTs, please check the [Buildo Begins](https://github.com/ElrondDevGuild/buildo-begins).
-It is a tool to simplify common operations on the Elrond blockchain and also a couple of helper tools.
-Like generating the herotag or using Elrond data converters.
+And if you want a similar CLI tool, but more general, not specific to the NFTs, please check the [Buildo Begins](https://github.com/xdevguild/buildo-begins).
+It is a tool to simplify common operations on the MultiversX blockchain and also a couple of helper tools.
+Like generating the herotag or using MultiversX data converters.